 Finally, there are also a few operational differences to be aware of when it comes to llc vs partnership:

-To avoid having to set up a partnership in person, simply fill out this form to apply for a partnership or LLC online right now.
+To avoid having to set up a partnership in person, simply fill out this EIN number application to apply for a partnership or LLC online right now.